-Leasing vs Purchasing Business Equipment.
+Leasing vs purchasing business equipment.
 “Should I lease the equipment my business needs or purchase it?”
-This is THE question that all business owners ask themselves at one point in time, inevitably.
-Just like with all business decisions there are trade-offs that come with every decision and that decision’s consequences.
+This is the question that all business owners ask themselves at one point in time, inevitably.
+Just like with all business decisions there are trade-offs that come with every decision and that decisions consequences.

 At the end of the day every business owner, CFO, or executive is ultimately just trying to maximize profit, right?
-There are definitive pros and cons of leasing versus purchasing business equipment that is important for you to consider on your next equipment acquisition.
+There are definitive pros and cons of leasing versus purchasing business equipment that are important for you to consider on your next equipment acquisition.